mauricechiodo/eim-case-studies/course/finance/Black-Scholes/3Formula/index.md

 0 & \text{if } S < c
 \end{cases} ~, $$

-(corresponding to whether the buyer should exercise the option or not).
+(corresponding to whether the buyer should exercise the option or not - that is, if the strike price is less than the stock price at maturity, or not).
-After the change of variables above, this becomes the initial condition
+After the change of variables above, this becomes an initial condition

 $$ y(\xi,0) = \begin{cases}
 c \exp \left( \frac{\frac{1}{2} \sigma^2 \xi}{r - \frac{1}{2} \sigma^2} \right) - c &  \text{if } \xi \geqslant 0 \\\\
 0 & \text{if } \xi < 0
 \end{cases} ~. $$

-Black and Scholes use the solution to this particular boundary value problem given by Churchill \[1\] (pp. 120, 121):
+Black and Scholes now use the solution to this particular boundary value problem given by Churchill \[1\] (pp. 120, 121):

 $$ \begin{aligned}
 y(\xi,\eta) &= \frac{1}{\sqrt{\pi}} \int\_{-\infty}^{\infty} y(\xi + 2x \sqrt{\eta}, 0) e^{-x^2} dx \\\\